DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_qspacesampling.rst

 This formulation to solve P-C-S is well studied in mathematics.
 [Toth1949]_ gave a upper bound for the covering radius.
 [Conway1996]_ proposed a way to solve the above optimization problem by iteratively approximating the above objective function.
-The authors of [Conway1996]_ also collected `some best known solutions for P-C-S <http://neilsloane.com/grass/dim3/>`__.
+Dr. Sloane, one of the authors of [Conway1996]_, collected `some best known solutions for P-C-S <http://neilsloane.com/grass/dim3/>`__.
 These schemes have been stored in ``Data/Packing`` folder in dmritool.

-Note that these schemes have larger covering radii than the schemes provided in CAMINO_.
+..
+Note:: The schemes by SC formulation in `Sloane's collection`_ have larger covering radii than the schemes by EEM in CAMINO_.

 [Cheng2014]_ [Cheng2015]_ generalized the SC formulation to multi-shell case by solving: